dotnet/roslyn/README.md

 Looking for something to work on?
 The list of [up for grabs issues](https://github.com/dotnet/roslyn/issues?q=is%3Aopen+is%3Aissue+label%3A%22Up+for+Grabs%22) is a great place to start.

-This project has adopted a code of conduct adapted from the [Contributor Covenant](http://contributor-covenant.org/) to clarify expected behavior in our community.
-This code of conduct has been [adopted by many other projects](http://contributor-covenant.org/adopters/).
-For more information see the [Code of conduct](http://www.dotnetfoundation.org/code-of-conduct).
+This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 ### .NET Foundation